Jesshuan/Jedha-certification/Blocn°6 - Evolution and predictions for Swiss protection forests/2_DATA_satellites_images_acquisition_and_aggregation/Notes_for_Docker_deployment.md

 - Go to the link specified in the terminal : http://127.0.0.1:8888/ ...

-- The volume of my_notebooks in the Jupyter Lab should be synchronized with the working directory, for running scripts, storing files...
+- The volume of "my_notebooks" in the Jupyter Lab should be synchronized with the working directory, for running scripts, storing files...

 ----